mattkosack/space-shootem/README.md

 Not sure why the bulletsizedp is static, that should be changed to be more consistent with getters

-Maybe limit framerate, unsure if this will *really* matter
+Maybe limit framerate, unsure if this will *really* matter.
+Worth checking

 # TODOs
 Documentation